 If you have one fitted, a twin lens is the optimum type as this gives you a rear-view mirror view as well as a reversing view.
 Consider where you will be driving and how often you will reverse your motorhome.
 If you are going to one site for six months it may not be worth investing in a factory fitted one.
 Check out our post about motorhome reversing cameras for options and ideas if you are fitting retrospectively.
 If you are wild camping on cliffs then it’s probably one of those must have motorhome accessories!

 There are so many sat nav options nowadays.
 If you are buying a new motorhome, a fully integrated in-dash sat nav can also link to a reversing camera and provide a full media system for your motorhome.
 This will cost you upwards of £1.5k.

 Read our post about the best retro-fit and dash-mounted motorhome sat nav’s here.

-This requires a dish or dome and lots of wiring internally so best specified at the purchasing stage.
+Satellite systems require a dish or dome and lots of wiring internally so best specified at the purchasing stage.
 There is more information about satellite tv and streaming tv here.
 It is also possible to get motorhome internet and wifi using a satellite dish, meaning you can use your mobile phone without using expensive data.
-Suffice to say it is not a cheap option and not always effective in more southern parts of Europe, Morocco and Turkey.
+Suffice to say though, it is not a cheap option to add and not always effective for tv in more southern parts of Europe, Morocco and Turkey.